-A statistical-dynamical model SCIP has been implemented for real time forecasting of 12 hourly intensity up to 72 hours.
+A statistical-dynamical model (SCIP) (Kotal et al, 2008) has been implemented for real time forecasting of 12 hourly intensity up to 72 hours.
 The model parameters are derived based on model analysis fields of past cyclones.
-The parameters selected as predictors are: Initial storm intensity, Intensity changes during past 12 hours, Storm motion speed, initial storm latitude position, vertical wind shear averaged along the storm track, vorticity at 850 hPa, divergence at 200 hPa and SST.
-For the real-time forecasting, model parameters are derived based on the forecast fields of ECMWF model.
+The parameters selected as predictors are: Initial storm intensity, Intensity changes during past 12 hours, Storm motion speed, Initial storm latitude position, Vertical wind shear averaged along the storm track, Vorticity at 850 hPa, Divergence at 200 hPa and Sea Surface Temperature (SST).
+For the real-time forecasting, model parameters are derived based on the forecast fields of IMD-GFS model.
 The method is found to provide useful guidance for the operational cyclone forecasting.